ipavlov93/telemetry-demo/telemetry-sink/README.md

 ## TODO

 Future improvements:

+JsonWriter
+1. Add log file rotation strategy.
-1. Add JsonWriter.Run drain input channel and write to file when parent context is done.
+2. Run should drain input channel and write to file when parent context is done.
+3. JsonWriter should supply file writer (logger) as dependency.

-2. Add tests.
+Add tests.